roboflow/inference/docs/workflows/execution_engine_changelog.md

     * `WorkflowImage` and `WorkflowVideoMetadata` inputs will be removed from Workflows ecosystem.

-    * `StepOutputSelector, `WorkflowImageSelector`, `StepOutputImageSelector` and `WorkflowVideoMetadataSelector` type annotations used in block manifests will be removed from Workflows ecosystem.
+    * `StepOutputSelector, `WorkflowImageSelector`, `StepOutputImageSelector`, `WorkflowVideoMetadataSelector` and `WorkflowParameterSelector` type annotations used in block manifests will be removed from Workflows ecosystem.

 ### Migration guide